Creating a Conducive Workspace

 Disorganization will lose you time — and time means money.
 Keeping your workspace clean and organized will help to improve your productivity.
 Start by designating spots for your frequently used items so you can quickly and easily locate them.
 As a freelancer, consider storage solutions such as a filing cabinet for all your contracts and invoices.

-In addition, it’s a good idea to have a whiteboard close by so you can write down project timelines and organize your schedule.
-By improving your organizational skills, you will be able to increase your productivity as well.
+In addition, it’s a good idea to have a whiteboard or note board close by so you can write down project timelines and organize your schedule.

-You shouldn’t overlook the importance of a conducive workspace when starting out as a freelance graphic designer.
-By choosing the right space for your needs, you will be able to be as productive as possible — and possibly make more money — right off the bat.
+You shouldn’t overlook the importance of a conducive workspace when working as a freelance graphic designer.
+By choosing the right space for your needs, you will be able to be as productive as possible, thus making more efficient use of your time and energy.